-For $\Delta\sim 2\Omega$ and beyond, the strength of $\hat{\mathcal{H}}^{[4]}_{\text{eff}}$ becomes negligible and the evolution of the approximately conserved charges $\hat{\mathcal{Q}}_j, \forall j=1,2,...,L$, under the full Hamiltonian becomes more constrained near their initial values.
-As a consequence, certain initial states (which can be labeled by the eigenvalues of $\{\hat{\mathcal{Q}}_j\}$, say $\{q_{j}\}$), exhibit exceptionally slow dynamics, as can be seen in Fig.~\ref{fig:slow_dynamics} where the instantaneous expectation values of these operators under the full Hamiltonian i.e. $\{ \langle \mathcal{Q}_j(t) \rangle \}$ remain close to their initial values for very long times.
-For quench dynamics from such initial states, observables should in general relax to a generalized Gibbs ensemble (GGE) when an extensive number of exact conservation laws are present.
-In contrast in the absence of any such exact conservation laws, the system should eventually relax to the Gibbs ensemble (GE).
-The exact quantum dynamics of the model \eqref{eq:hamiltonian_ladder} illustrates that in this system, where the emergent conservation laws are approximate and not exact, the exact quantum dynamics still fails to relax to the appropriate GE and remains very well describable to extremely late times via GGE (till time scales set by the fourth order effective Hamiltonian).
-This is illustrated in Fig.~\ref{fig:GE_vs_GGE}, where we show the late-time relaxation of a one-body operator ($h_{j,a}\equiv \hat{\sigma}^z_{j,a}-\hat{\tilde{\sigma}}^x_{j,a}$) for $N=12$ and $N=16$ atoms at $\Delta=0,5\Omega$ starting from a one-particle product state i.e. $\ket{\text{1P}}=\ket{\substack{\bullet\circ\circ\circ...\circ\\\circ\circ\circ\circ...\circ}}$.
-For $\Delta\sim0$, only the total energy i.e. $\langle \psi(t) | \hat{\mathcal{H}} | \psi(t) \rangle$ is an exactly conserved quantity, and hence, the system should relax to the corresponding Gibbs ensemble with the appropriate temperature.
-In contrast, for $\Delta\gg\Omega$, or in this case $\Delta=5\Omega$, as there are an extensive number of (approximate) conservation laws, the system fails to relax to the Gibbs ensemble for long times.
+The exact quantum dynamics of the model \eqref{main:eq:hamiltonian_ladder} illustrates that, in the regime where the emergent conservation laws are approximate and not exact, the exact quantum dynamics of observables still do not relax to a GE, and remain very well describable at late times by a GGE (until time scales set by the higher order effective Hamiltonians).
+This is illustrated in Fig.~\ref{fig:GE_vs_GGE}, where we show the late-time relaxation of a one-body operator ($\hat{h}_{j,a}\equiv \hat{\sigma}^z_{j,a}-\hat{\tilde{\sigma}}^x_{j,a}$) for $N=12$ and $N=16$ sites at $\Delta=0,5$ starting from a one-particle product state, i.e., $\ket{\text{1P}}=\ket{\substack{\bullet\circ\circ\circ...\circ\\\circ\circ\circ\circ...\circ}}$.
+For $\Delta\sim0$, only the total energy, i.e., $\langle \psi(t) | \hat{H} | \psi(t) \rangle$, is an exactly conserved quantity; hence, the system relaxes to the corresponding Gibbs ensemble with the appropriate temperature.
+In contrast, for $\Delta\gg1$, in this case $\Delta=5$, as there are an extensive number of approximate conservation laws, the system fails to relax to the Gibbs ensemble even at extremely long times.
 Instead, the system relaxes to a GGE defined by the Lagrange multipliers corresponding to all the conserved charges (exact or approximate) .
-These Lagrange multipliers are determined by requiring that the initial values of all the conserved charges be equal to the expectation value of the operators with respect to the GGE (see Appendix \ref{app:Heff_SW})
+These Lagrange multipliers are determined by requiring that the initial values of all the conserved charges be equal to the expectation value of the operators with respect to the GGE (see Appendix \ref{app:GGE} for details).